SyntaxPlease/schemesense-data/README.md

-# SchemeSense – Master Scheme Dataset
+# Government Data Intelligence Layer

-Prepared by: Member 4
+Prepared by: Muhammad Ameen

 ## Overview
 This repository contains the structured Maharashtra government scheme dataset used in the SchemeSense AI-powered welfare advisor.